 For aircraft without pilots looking out windows, electronic detect and avoid (DAA) systems are essential:

-- Non-cooperative targets: Aircraft without transponders, birds, drones require radar/visual detection
+- Non-cooperative targets — Aircraft without transponders, birds, drones require radar or visual detection

 Autonomous Cargo Operations